 Ellijay may be the apple capital of the world, but it also has six different wineries.
-Take in spectacular mountain views at Cartecay Vineyards, or just sit back by the fireplace and listen to live music on the weekends.
+Take in spectacular mountain views at Cartecay Vineyards, or just sit back by the fireplace and chat with friends.
 And of course, there are wine tastings, too.
 For something more substantial than charcuterie visit Country Corner Kitchen for authentic Cuban cuisine, yes in Ellijay.
 End the day roughing it glamping in an Airstream or geodesic dome at Elatse’yi.

 The most unique way to experience Tallulah Falls is by hiking to the floor of the gorge.
 The catch: you have to get a permit to do that, and the park only hands out 100 per day.
 So, plan to camp at Tallulah Gorge State Park the night before so you can be one of the first ones in line for a permit.
 There are 47 tent, trailer and RV sites at the park.
 If you’d rather not cook over a fire, a short distance from the gorge is Blue Creek Farmhouse Market, which is part grocery, part quick-service restaurant.

 You can't visit Blue Ridge without a ride on the Blue Ridge Scenic Railway.
 No matter the season, this is a fun step back in time.
-Leave some time when you return to browse through the downtown shops before heading to dinner at Blue Ridge Brewery for an early dinner.
+Leave some time when you return to browse through the downtown shops before heading to dinner at Chester Brunnenmeyer's for an early dinner.
 Make sure to get to your treehouse accommodations at Bear Claw Vineyards while it is still light.
 And yes, this is a REAL treehouse with a live tree inside the structure.

 When you're in Hiawassee, take a ride through the mountains on horseback with a guided trail ride at Brasstown Valley Resort & Spa.
 You don’t have to be a guest at the hotel to book a ride.
 After you get back from the dusty trail, stop by Happy Hawg BBQ for some the best Q in North Georgia.
 Then, nestle in at the Ridges Resort and roast marshmallows for s'mores at the lakeside fire pit.